CIO of the Year Awards Winners Announced

 Sherri Browning, Director of IT Portfolio Business Planning, 99 Cents Only Stores

-To address these challenges, 99 Cents Only Stores adopted Dayforce.
-Browning’s leadership in implementing the platform resulted in all stores being fully integrated across human resources, workforce management, benefits, and payroll.
-The retailer had made the critical shift to automation, self-service, and on-demand reporting, and has pushed out activities that used to require manual human resources approval.
+To address these challenges, 99 Cents Only Stores adopted Ceridian Dayforce.
+The implementation of the platform resulted in all stores being fully integrated across human resources, workforce management, benefits, and payroll.
+The retailer made the critical shift to automation, self-service, and on-demand reporting, and has pushed out activities that used to require large administrative overhead.
+This brings a new data-rich environment to 99 that is part of its future roadmap.

 Tech Leader Award, Customer Experience